-One thing I will say about my review of Atlantis is that beaches are amazing.
+One positive thing I will say about my review of Atlantis is that beaches are amazing.
 We went to several beaches, both public and resort, while in the Bahamas and the Cove beach was particularly the best.
 The sand was soft and white and really clean.
 The water was clear and not too deep.
 The kids actually preferred this beach over any pool at Atlantis.

 Get my bathing suit here!

 The great thing about Cove beach is that it’s only open to Atlantis guests (cruise ship passengers were not allowed there) but no one checked so I’m not sure how they can say that.

 We also really enjoyed Marina Village.
 You will find lots of shops (too expensive to buy anything from!) but also a lot of food places.
 The pizza place, deli, Frankie Gone Bananas, and some smaller places to eat are over here.

 And each night they have a really cool parade.
 The kids really loved it.
 There was lots of dancing and singing and drums going on.
 But again, you can go to Marina Village without being a guest at Atlantis.

 Review of Atlantis: What I Wish We Would Have Done

 If I could redo the trip and still felt the need to stay at the Atlantis, I would have booked a room at the Coral Towers instead.
 Not only are they more inexpensive than the Royal towers, but the coral pool was a hundred times better than any pool around Atlantis.